security-force-monitor/research-handbook/source/trainings-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 The name of the course should be entered as stated from the citation.
-Future development may require this field is updated as a seperate claim to allow for standardized names of courses.
+Future development may require this field to be updated as a separate claim to allow for standardized names of courses.

 training:trainer_unit:refs:assertion